 Use Which?
 Trusted Traders to find garages near you.
-Only garages that have passed an assessment by trading standards professionals, and who follow our Code of Conduct, can become Trusted Traders.
+Only garages that have passed an assessment by trading standards professionals, and also follow our Code of Conduct, can become Trusted Traders.

 Maintain your tax and insurance

-Finally, while all car owners have been given a six-month MOT exemption to keep garages free for essential repairs, you’ll still need to keep your road tax and car insurance up to date to ensure your car is road legal.
+Finally, you’ll still need to keep your road tax and car insurance up to date to ensure your car is legal to use on the road.